This page may be periodically updated with new resources and information.

-Despite TPS holders’ economic contributions in the United States and their close ties to the communities in which they live, the futures of many TPS holders are currently under threat.
+Despite TPS holders’ economic contributions in the United States and their close ties to the communities in which they live, the futures of many TPS holders remain under threat.

 Ramos v.
 Nielsen

 Beginning in late 2017, the Trump administration announced decisions to terminate TPS designations for Haiti, Nicaragua, and Sudan, followed by El Salvador, Honduras, and Nepal.
 In March 2018, TPS holders from Sudan, Nicaragua, Haiti, and El Salvador—and their U.S.-citizen children—filed a lawsuit, Ramos v.
 Nielsen, against the federal government’s decision to terminate TPS for the four countries.
-They argued that the federal government did not follow the Administrative Procedure Act’s standard of providing a reasoned explanation before ending the TPS designations and acted out of racism.
+They argued that the federal government did not meet the Administrative Procedure Act’s standard of providing a reasoned explanation before ending the TPS designations and “acted out of racism.”

 Bhattarai v.
 Nielsen